The VI European Labour Mobility Congress passed under the slogan New posting rules. Problems solved? Fairness guaranteed?

 Concerns and uncertainties are a natural state when new regulations are introduced.
 We are convinced that knowledge is the most effective way to deal with them.
 Therefore, Congress is not only about lectures and discussion panels, but also about practical workshops and consultations with experts.
 The Experts’ Village turned out to be the biggest hit of the VI ELMC, perfectly fitting the goal of the Congress.
 Only those service companies that will learn quickly and well how to convert the new regulations into business practice will survive.
 Thanks to the knowledge gained at the Congress, they have a chance to strengthen their position on the common EU market.
 After returning from the workshops and after consultations in the Experts’ Village, participants are able to breathe new life into their business models and reprogram them for new regulations.

 Forgotten Sectors of the Posting of Workers

-By creating law, the Commission is allergic to any sectoral solutions.
+When creating law, the Commission is allergic to any sectoral solutions.
 However, the specificity of sectors must be taken into account when changing general rules.
 It is particularly vividly visible in the extremely mobile group of artists.
-Life on the road is for them the same everyday life as for truck drivers.
-The problem of this sector is not to drag the posting period to an infinite period or under any circumstances social dumping – says Anita Debaere (Pearle).
+Life on the road means for them the same everyday life as for truck drivers.
+The problem of this sector is not to drag the posting period to an infinite period nor, under any circumstances, social dumping – says Anita Debaere (Pearle).
 A feature of this group’s mobility is the short-term posting of a large group of art workers – artists, technical workers, make-up artists, tailors, inspectors … Formalities related to A1 or notification of this number are disproportionate to the “threat” that artists bring to local labour markets.
 After the amendment of the directive, it will be necessary to take into account the principles of remunerating local artists or, more broadly, art workers.